Precise asymptotics: robust stochastic volatility models: Unified large, moderate and rough deviations

 \section{Unified large, moderate and rough deviations}

 We now put forward our basic large deviation assumption.
-The object of interest is a scalar process $(X^\eps)$, with the interpretation of a log-price process run at speed $\eps^2$.
+The object of interest is a scalar process $X^\eps \equiv X_{\eps^2 (\cdot)}$, viewed as (normalized) log-price process run at speed $\eps^2$.
+By convention, $X_0 = 0$ so that $X^\eps_1 \to 0$ as $\eps \to 0$.
 The reader can have in mind an It\^o diffusion: classical StochVol models assume that $(X^\eps)$ is one component of a higher-dimensional Markov diffusion; RoughVol models have additional components driven (or given) by fractional Brownian motion.
 We further note that our setup includes pricing in the moderate deviation regime.